 February 01, 2021

 Because our architectural practice and work is rooted in the physical world and the landscape that our designs affect, it’s important that this blog stay “grounded.”
 Literally.
 Although discussions about design are often abstracted from context, that’s not us.
 Our work and interest is about making and enhancing particular places.
 That’s why we’ve decided that Design and Community has a physical lifeline, which is the particular natural, rural, urban, and suburban mix associated with the Grand River Watershed, where our office and many of our projects are located.
 We often think of a watershed as a geographic unit divorced from our built form.
 It’s not.
-The t… Read more ...
+The two ecologies of na… Read more ...

 What people are saying: